Worried about outliving their retirement savings, many Americans plan to work for years past "retirement age" and even during retirement.

 Only 20% of respondents think retiring is about a specific age rather than savings, while 76% are waiting to save a specific amount of money before they retire.
 And even after retiring, 74% expect to work, 39% because they will have to in order to make ends meet.

-"The fact that the vast majority of middle class Americans expect to work well past the traditional retirement age has significant societal and economic implications," said Joe Ready, director of Wells Fargo Institutional Retirement and Trust.
+Running out of money during retirement is a big fear for many Americans.
+To cope, 25% of the middle class expects that they’ll need to work until they’re at least 80 years old before they can comfortably retire, according to a Wells Fargo survey."The fact that the vast majority of middle class Americans expect to work well past the traditional retirement age has significant societal and economic implications," said Joe Ready, director of Wells Fargo Institutional Retirement and Trust.
 "Will people be physically and mentally able to work later in life?
 What will it mean for young people entering the workforce?
 And, how does our system of retirement savings need to be reformed to help reduce the savings gap?"

 People’s acceptance of potential cuts to future Social Security and Medicare benefits unsurprisingly varies depending on age.
 Half of the respondents between the ages of 25 and 49 are willing to accept cuts, but that drops drastically the closer people get to retirement age.
 Of those between the ages of 50 and 59, only 28% are willing to accept cuts, and that number drops even lower to only 19% for those ages 60 to 75.